suseclee/monitoring/README-nfs.md

 1. ```kubectl get pv```
 1. ```kubectl get pvc -n monitoring```
 #### 5. Testing persistentVolumeClaim with test-pod.yaml
-   >1. create test-pod.yaml file
+   1. create test-pod.yaml file
    ~~~
     kind: Pod
     apiVersion: v1
     metadata:
       name: test-pod
       namespace: monitoring
     spec:
       containers:
       - name: test-pod
         image: gcr.io/google_containers/busybox:1.24
         command:
           - "/bin/sh"
         args:
           - "-c"
           - "touch /mnt/NFS-SUCCESS && exit 0 || exit 1"
         volumeMounts:
           - name: vnfs
             mountPath: /mnt
       restartPolicy: "Never"
       volumes:
         - name: vnfs
           persistentVolumeClaim:
             claimName: nfs-pvc
    ~~~
-   >2. kubeclt apply -f test-pod.yaml
+   2. kubeclt apply -f test-pod.yaml
-   >3. check the test-pod
+   3. check the test-pod
-        >if you see tes-pod is pending status, then there is a problem with server connection or configuration to NFS
+        if you see tes-pod is pending status, then there is a problem with server connection or configuration to NFS
         ```kubectl get pod -n monitoring```
-        >if you see test-pod is completed, then you are readsy to use nfs PVC.
+        if you see test-pod is completed, then you are readsy to use nfs PVC.
         ```kubectl get pod -n monitoring --show-all```
-   >4. check the NFS-SUCCESS file created by test-pod.yaml
+   4. check the NFS-SUCCESS file created by test-pod.yaml
       i. ```sudo mount -t nfs 10.86.1.244:/var/nfs /mnt```
       ii. you should see new file name NFS-SUCCESS in ```ls -al /mnt```
       iii. ```umount /mnt```